 I have always loved writing.
 From as early as I can remember I used to write stories, songs and poems.
 They were scribbled on bits of paper, written in notebooks and tucked away in wait for the day that I would be famous.
-I am no longer waiting for that day.
+That day is no longer important.

 Through different phases of my life writing featured more or less prominently depending upon other choices and distractions, but has always been there.

-One thing I loved about teaching, in addition to the wonderful children and the opportunity to support them on their learning journeys, was the opportunity it gave me to be creative.
+One thing I loved about teaching, in addition to the wonderful children and the privilege of supporting them on their learning journeys, was the opportunity it gave me to be creative.
 My stories, poems, songs and lessons always had an appreciative audience.

 The main focus of my blog is education but I also post snippets of other more recreational writing e.g. short stories, songs and poems as I enjoy writing in a range of genres and for a variety of purposes.
 I am proud to belong to the Congress of Rough Writers at the Carrot Ranch, writing flash fiction in response to a weekly prompt.

 While I am proud of the educational writing that has already been published, and of much that I have written that is not yet published, I still dream of one day seeing my name on the cover of a “real” book, of being a published author.
 Whether or not I achieve that goal is probably of lesser importance than my ability to keep working towards it.

 The drawer full of rejection slips for short stories and picture book ideas halted (but did not extinguish) my quest in that direction.
 I had more success with educational writing and was temporarily satisfied with writing I could do to enhance my teaching role.
 Now I spend my time writing teaching materials and blog posts for readilearn in addition to posts for this blog, I am back to writing short stories and manuscripts for picture books with the goal of, one day, signing a publishing contract.
 There will never be enough life for all I wish to write.

 I have contributed fifteen titles to the Library For All collection of free digital books available to everyone everywhere.